Mhamad-Raad/rails-social-media/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> A message to encourage readers to support the project

-If you like this project and want to support it, please give it a ⭐️!
+If you like this project please give it a start ⭐️.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>